shihuaxie/holbertonschool-hbnb/part1/Task 2: Detailed Sequence Diagrams for API calls.md

 	- *What it does*: Returns a paginated list of places, optionally filtered by price or amenities.
 	- *Flow*: User sends query → API parses filters → BL forwards query to Repository → Repository builds SQL with joins → DB returns results → BL maps to PlaceSummaryDto → Response returns list.
 	- *Error Cases*: No results (200 with empty list), invalid filters (400).
+---
 - **Key Roles of Sequence Diagrams**
   - **Presentation Layer**: Handles request/response, validates inputs, maps errors to HTTP codes.
   - **Business Logic Layer**: Implements rules, orchestrates transactions, and ensures data integrity.
   - **Persistence Layer**: Encapsulates DB access, executes queries, and returns entities to BL.
+---
 - **Why These 4 APIs?**
-These APIs represent the core functionality of an Airbnb-like system:
+- **These APIs represent the core functionality of an Airbnb-like system:**
   - **Register users** → build the user base
   - **Create places** → supply side of rentals
   - **Add reviews** → social proof and quality control